danielbarter/artin_wedderburn_old/README.md

 python benchmark.py small_tube_algebras
 ```

-This runs in 6 minutes with a max ram usage of 16.5GB on a Intel Xeon W-1290 CPU.
+This runs in 2 minutes, 30 seconds with a max ram usage of 460MB on a Intel Xeon W-1290 CPU.

 ### dependencies